 Some people get fancy with Beaver Tail toppings like Nutella, lemon and sugar, or maple syrup, but I like the original cinnamon and sugar version best and since it is, to this point, the only recipe for Marijuana Donuts I have done, I wanted something classic.

-When making the dough, warm the water and milk to just above lukewarm in order for the yeast to grow.
+When making the dough for the weed donuts, warm the water and milk to just above lukewarm in order for the yeast to grow.
 Too hot or too cold and this recipe won’t work.

 Cheri's Dosage Calculators